‘I’m pregnant, not sick!’

 After this, things appear to settle – for most women.

-There are however some women who experience Uncontrollable Vomiting (sickness) usually within the first 3 months of their pregnancy.
+However, some women experience Uncontrollable Vomiting (sickness), usually within the first 3 months of their pregnancy.

 This condition is known as Hyperemesis Gravidarum.